 If you are adventurous and have time, we recommend the Ruins of Tulum or Coba.
 (You’re in Tulum and the ruins are right there) Coba is a 30 min drive from Tulum and you’ll spend 1 to 1.5 hours there.
 Then 30 min back to Tulum and the grocery store.
 (So, plan on 2.5 to 3 hrs)

-The Beach and town of Mahahual is about 30 min from here.
+The Beach and town of Mahahual is about 30 min from the turn off.
 Our recommendation is booking in advance one of several villas located in the area.
-We are biased and enjoy Casa Maria seen here (www.CasaMariaMexico.com) you can also stay at one of the boutique hotels in Mahahual.
+We are biased and enjoy Casa Maria seen here (www.CasaMariaMexico.com) its perfect, they offer a min 4 night stay.
+You can also stay at one of the boutique hotels in Mahahual.
 We enjoy being away from the center of town and the cruise ship passengers.
-We do however like to come into town for lunch or dinner after the cruise ships leave.
+We do however like to go into town for lunch or dinner after the cruise ships leave. :)